pingidentity/terraform-provider-davinci/docs/resources/variable.md

 ### Optional

-- `description` (String) A string that specifies the description of variable
+- `description` (String) A string that specifies the description of the variable.
 - `max` (Number) The maximum value of the variable, if the `type` parameter is set as `number`.
 Defaults to `2000`.
 - `min` (Number) The minimum value of the variable, if the `type` parameter is set as `number`.
 Defaults to `0`.
 - `mutable` (Boolean) A boolean that specifies whether the variable is mutable.
 If `true`, the variable can be modified by the flow.
 If `false`, the variable is read-only and cannot be modified by the flow.
 Defaults to `true`.